Why Choose Our Brain Tumor & Neuro-Oncology Center?

 Brain Tumor Research

 Advancing the care of brain tumor patients begins with a better understanding of the causes and mechanisms of tumor development.
-Basic science research efforts at the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center are focused on identifying the genetic, cellular, and molecular biology of malignant and benign brain tumors, investigating the mechanisms of tumor formation.
+Basic science research efforts at the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center are focused on identifying the genetic, cellular, and molecular biology of malignant and benign brain tumors, and investigating the mechanisms of tumor formation.
 This enhanced understanding of tumor biology can lead to new therapeutic developments of brain tumor treatment.

 The novel treatment strategies being investigated at Burkhardt Brain Tumor Center involve immunotherapy, targeting angiogenesis or using targeted therapies to attack the dysregulated or altered genetic changes that occur in tumor cells.
 Immunotherapy is a form of treatment that harnesses a person's immune system to fight diseases like cancer.